 It’s also a good policy to check your vehicle’s owner’s manual for their recommendation on a tire balancing schedule.

 Keep Your Tires Safe—Book Your Appointment Today.

-Come to the experts at BRAKEmax Tire & Service Centers for all of your tire service needs.
-Book your appointment at the BRAKEmax location that’s convenient for you.
+Come to the experts at BRAKEmax Tire & Service Centers for all your tire service needs.
+Book your appointment at the BRAKEmax location that fits your schedule and geographic area.